dirkroorda/laf-fabric/docs/overview.rst

 Currently, there is very little API support for dealing with *edges*.

+Concerning the type of the *primary* data: this program deals with text data and assumes that the anchor type is a character (not a byte).

 Future work
 -----------
 The current workbench has proven to function well for a small set of tasks.